 Earlier this month, on the 23rd of November, South Korea revised its national drug policy, which now allows the import and distribution of a cannabis-based oil to help treat several ailments.

-This action comes following a World Health Organization (WHO) report released last February, which confirmed what we already knew, that Cannabidiol (CBD) not only poses no health risks to humans and animals, but can also be used in treatment of several health conditions, such as Cancer and Alzheimer’s disease.
+This action comes following a World Health Organization (WHO) report released last February, which confirmed what we already knew, that Cannabidiol (CBD) not only poses no health risks to humans and animals, but can also be used in the treatment of several health conditions, such as Cancer and Alzheimer’s disease.

 However, last October, CBD-Intel, a research resource for the CBD industry market, explained that despite the WHO report, the legal status of CBD oil still “varies wildly across the globe,” and while in some countries it may be subject to strict regulations, in others it may be fully banned.